Winter cropping and the environment

 WHAT'S BEST FOR THE ENVIRONMENT CAN HAVE OTHER BENEFITS TOO

-Selecting the right paddock, getting crop establishment right and managing grazing stock well goes a long way to helping the environment and meeting requirements of your regional council and new regulations released by the Ministry for the Environment (MfE).
+Selecting the right paddock, getting crop establishment right and managing grazing stock well goes a long way to helping the environment and meeting requirements of your regional council and current and/or future regulations released by the Ministry for the Environment (MfE).

 Key issues